YetAnotherNerd/whatlastgenre/README.md

 * create your own filter lists by adding filter sections to the tags.txt file

 Consider custom filter lists as large blacklists.

+#### scores section

+Be careful when adjusting the score multipliers, setting them out of a reasonable range may lead to unexpected results and bad tags.
+Don't set them to negative values!

+##### what.cd, last.fm, mbrainz, discogs

+Score multipliers for the different sources.
+Default 1.0, increase if you trust the tags from a source, lower if the source provides many inaccurate or personal tags.
+Should be between 0.5 and 2.0

+##### artists

+Score multiplier for tags found by artist/albumartist searches.
+This enables that multiple albums from one artist get more equal tags.
+* =0 is NOT recommended
+* <1 means prefer album tags
+* =1 means no difference between album and artist tags
+* >1 means prefer artist tags

+##### splitup

+Score multiplier for the "base"-tag of tags that got split up.
+* =0 means forget about the "base" tags
+* <1 means prefer splitted parts
+* =1 means handle them equally
+* >1 is not recommended
+better set it to 0.01 instead of 0 if you don't like the base tags

+##### userset

+`1+/-x` score multiplier for tags set in score_{up,down}

 ## Usage